sobsmb/Voron_v2.4784/README.md

 # Chamber Air Purge

-When the standby timeout expires, the printer performs a short purge cycle.
+When the standby timeout expires the printer runs a short purge cycle.

 Fans activated: